If you want my team to help with your SEO & Content, click here.

 And that’s exactly what MOFU content does.
 It helps you move your audience from the top to the bottom of the sales funnel.
 It cleans out the grey area and smooths out the transition from lead to paying customer.

-There are two main reasons why too many marketers often overlook MOFU content.
+There are two main reasons why so many marketers often overlook MOFU content.

 First reason: Marketers care about bringing in the highest quantity of leads possible.
 Companies often focus on TOFU content to bring new leads into the funnel.
-Those leads are then passed to the sales teams that try to make a sale.
+These leads are then passed to sales teams who will try to make a sale.

 That’s because a marketer’s performance is often measured by the volume of leads sent to the sales team.
 But customers who are passed to the salespeople too early feel cornered into buying something they aren’t ready to buy.